Don't miss out

 Exploring the ramp-up of hydrogen production in the EU

-In cooperation with Fraunhofer ISI and Artelys, ICF is carrying out a study for the European Commission to analyse the potential ramp-up of renewable hydrogen production in the European Union and in third countries.
-This study will identify potential bottlenecks for the achievement of the European targets for renewable fuels of non-biological origin (RFNBO) and the objectives the EU aims to achieve by supporting renewable hydrogen production.
+ICF, in cooperation with Fraunhofer ISI and Artelys, is carrying out a study for the European Commission to analyse the potential ramp-up of renewable hydrogen production in the European Union and in third countries.
+The study will also identify (1) potential bottlenecks for the achievement of the European targets for renewable fuels of non-biological origin (RFNBOs) and (2) the objectives the Union aims to achieve by supporting renewable hydrogen production.

-Renewable hydrogen represents a strategic opportunity to decrease emissions form hard-to-abate sectors, and hard-to-electrify sectors in particular.
-Ramping up renewable hydrogen production aims to support the achievement of EU climate objectives by 2050, as part of an integrated energy system.
+Renewable hydrogen represents a strategic opportunity to decarbonise hard-to-abate sectors, and hard-to-electrify sectors in particular.
+Ramping up renewable hydrogen production aims to support the achievement of the EU climate neutrality objective by 2050, as part of an integrated energy system.

 logo-new-blanc_contour-black